Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 If it fails and the bond state is BOND_NONE, then it just failed and now you may terminate the connection to protect the user’s privacy.

-To understand how this can be solved, let’s examine the recalled table below:
+To understand how this can be solved, let’s examine the tables below:

 Before erasing the bond key